gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 in increases in the ***R***^2^, adjusted ***R***^2^, and *model df*, but increasing the AIC by 0.09 units $(\Delta\text{AIC}=0.09)$.
-This suggests that these two models are essentially equivalent on the AIC because the difference is so small.
+This suggests that these two models are essentially equivalent on the AIC because the difference is so small and this comparison was discussed previously.
 The simpler model is a little bit better on AIC so you could focus on it or on the slightly more complicated model -- but you should probably note that the evidence is equivocal for these two models.